 Many children with atopic dermatitis repeatedly wake during the night to scratch due to excessive itchiness.
-The repeated waking and loss of sleep is one of the most distressing impacts of eczema on children living with the condition, as well as their family members.5,6
+The repeated waking and loss of sleep is one of the most distressing impacts on children living with the condition, as well as their family members.5,6

-Atopic dermatitis puts children at a higher risk of developing food allergies, with an estimated 20-40% of children with eczema having food allergies that worsen their disease.
-The most common food allergies that worsen eczema include cow’s milk, eggs, fish, peanuts, soy, tree nuts, and wheat.
+Atopic dermatitis puts children at a higher risk of developing food allergies, with an estimated 20-40% of children with atopic dermatitis having food allergies that worsen their disease.
+The most common food allergies that worsen atopic dermatitis include cow’s milk, eggs, fish, peanuts, soy, tree nuts, and wheat.
 Children with food allergies often outgrow their sensitivity, developing a tolerance over time.
 Even if a person tests positive for food allergies, it does not necessarily mean that all their food allergies are relevant to their atopic dermatitis.
 Food allergies are true triggers of atopic dermatitis in only a small subset of patients, and experts do not generally recommend food elimination diets solely based on positive food allergy testing.7,8

-Children with eczema are at an increased risk of developing asthma, a chronic condition of the lungs that involves inflammation of the airways after exposure to a trigger.
+Children with atopic dermatitis are at an increased risk of developing asthma, a chronic condition of the lungs that involves inflammation of the airways after exposure to a trigger.
 Asthma makes it difficult to get air in and out of the lungs and cause symptoms such as wheezing, coughing, shortness of breath, and chest tightness.9,10

 Atopic dermatitis also puts a person at a higher risk of developing hay fever or allergic rhinitis.
 Hay fever symptoms include runny and/or stuffy nose, sneezing, fatigue, and itchy eyes, mouth, or skin.
 Hay fever may be seasonal, with a flare in symptoms due to allergic sensitivity to airborne mold spores or pollens, or perennial, with symptoms year-round due to sensitivity to pet dander, mold, dust mites, or cockroaches.9,10